 Analytics notifications

-- Click the 3 dots at the top-right corner.
+3. Click the three-dot menu in the top-right corner.

 Note

-Bloomreach Analytical engine calculates the metric and checks the condition every hour.
+Bloomreach Analytical engine calculates each metric and checks its condition every hour.

 Watch this introductory video on Analytics notifications.